Leading Coins 4 Entrepreneur (LC4) Hits Market Capitalization of $93,551.66

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on March 9th.
-One Leading Coins 4 Entrepreneur coin can currently be purchased for $0.0623 or 0.00000567 BTC on major cryptocurrency exchanges.
-Leading Coins 4 Entrepreneur has a market capitalization of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.
-In the last seven days, Leading Coins 4 Entrepreneur has traded flat against the US dollar.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded flat against the U.S. dollar during the one day period ending at 19:00 PM Eastern on March 10th.
+One Leading Coins 4 Entrepreneur coin can now be bought for approximately $0.0623 or 0.00000567 BTC on cryptocurrency exchanges.
+In the last seven days, Leading Coins 4 Entrepreneur has traded flat against the U.S. dollar.
+Leading Coins 4 Entrepreneur has a total market capitalization of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.

 - Pax Dollar (USDP) traded flat against the dollar and now trades at $1.00 or 0.00001644 BTC.